Radiometer (company): Parent Company & Acquisition

 The Danaher Corporation is a US conglomerate headquartered in Washington, D.C.
 Last year the company landed at #214 on Forbes’ list of largest public companies, boasting 81,000 employees and over $20 billion in revenue.
-With more than 20 operating companies, Danaher's globally diverse team is united by a common culture and operating system, the Danaher Business System (DBS).

 In July 2016 Danaher completed the spin-off of the Fortive Corporation (NYSE: FTV) which comprised its Test & Measurement segment, Industrial Technologies segment and Retail/Commercial Petroleum business.
 Notable brands such as Fluke, Qualitrol, Tektronix, Gilbarco Veeder-Root, Kollmorgen and Matco Tools were included in the spin-off.

 Radiometer was acquired by Danaher in 2004.
 The Danaher businesses are concentrated in the fields of design, manufacturing, and marketing of industrial and consumer products.
 It operates in 4 segments: Diagnostics, Environmental & Applied Solutions, Dental and Life Sciences.

 Radiometer is one of 6 companies in the Diagnostics segment.
 The companies within this segment offer a broad range of analytical instruments, reagents, consumables, software and services used to diagnose diseases and make treatment decisions in histopathology labs, hospitals and other critical care settings.